EslamElMeniawy/react-native-zoom-us-sdk/README.md

 # React Native zoom.us SDK
-Implementation of native Android and iOS zoom.us SDK for React Native
+Implementation of native Android and iOS zoom.us SDK for React Native.

 # :exclamation: :rotating_light: :exclamation: This repository is still under development and not yet ready for use.